MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Create-custom-meeting-exclusions-rules.md

 ## How to create custom meeting exclusions
 After a review of the all meetings and default excluded meetings, you may decide to create custom meeting exclusion rules to more closely reflect your company’s meeting norms and culture.

 ### To create custom meeting exclusions rules (generic)

 1. On the **Queries** page, click the **Meeting exclusions** tab.
 2. At the bottom of the page, click **Add exclusion**.
 3. In the line above the filters, enter a name for the exclusion rule.
 4. Under E**xcluded meetings where**, add the filters for the metrics you want to exclude.
 5. When you have added the rules that you want, click **Save**.
-6. Optional: To save the new exclusion rules as the default, in the meeting exclusions list, hover on the line with the new rules, and then click **Set as preferred**.
+6. (Optional) To save the new exclusion rules as the default, in the meeting exclusions list, hover on the line with the new rules, and then click **Set as preferred**.
 7. To use the new exclusion rules, on a query page, before you run your query, in the **Meeting exclusions** menu, select your custom exclusions from the list.

-## Business scenario - Include large meetings, exclude keywords
+## Business scenario: Include large meetings, exclude keywords
 Company A has a flat organization, and 260-person meetings are the norm, but those meetings were excluded by the default meeting exclusions.
 Additionally, there is a culture of creating meetings with no other attendees to make time for focused work and prevent others from over-booking their calendar.
 After reviewing the meeting query results, the analyst noticed a theme that “No meeting block time” and “PTO time” were common subject lines of non-relevant meetings.

 In this scenario, the analyst has decided to create custom meeting exclusion rules for her company with the following criteria:

 * Keep the default exclusion rules for:
-  * Total attendees: exclude meetings with only one attendee
+  * Total attendees: Exclude meetings with only one attendee.
-  * Duration: exclude meetings with duration greater than, or equal to, eight hours
+  * Duration: Exclude meetings with duration greater than, or equal to, eight hours.
-* To include meetings of 260 attendees, change Total attendees > 60 (increased from the default of 50)
+* To include meetings of 260 attendees, change Total attendees > 60 (increased from the default of 50).
 * To exclude PTO time, create a keyword exclusion where subject = “vacation” or “PTO” or “holiday”